TAMULib/MagpieUI/README.md

 [![Build Status][build-badge]][build-status]
 [![Coverage Status][coverage-badge]][coverage-status]

-# Scanned Document Metadata Assignment Tool UI
+# Metadata Assignment GUI Providing Ingest and Export UI

-An Angular UI frontend for the Scanned Document Metadata Assignment Tool Service developed and maintained by [Texas A&M University Libraries][tamu-library].
+An Angular UI frontend for the *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

 The initial design focus is on scanned dissertations with output of [DSpace][dspace-url] ingestable SAF.